MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/execute-in-parallel.md

     // has access to.
 For each account, create an object that contains
     // the id field and lastChecked field.
 Then add it to accountsList.

+    // Note that if the file exists, accountsList will not include any
+    // new accounts that were added since the script last ran.
+To ensure
+    // that the list contains all accounts, consider deleting the file
+    // periodically or after you add an account.

     if (accountsList.length === 0) {
         const accounts = AccountsApp.accounts().get();